The Sports Cartel

 Cable providers have attempted to negotiate lower fees from sports channels, but fees have continued to rise.
 Why?
 Partially because sports fans are exceptionally vocal minorities that advocate heavily for games to be broadcasted.
 But also, the average non-sports TV viewer doesn’t realize how much of the bill goes to sports and willingly signs up for cable.

 Fan fervor is propelled by a number of motivating side activities – the foremost of these are gambling and fantasy sports.
-The U.S. sports gambling industry has been estimated to be at least $380 billion each year.
+In fantasy football alone, at least 30 million Americans participate and spend a collective $11 billion annually.
+Illegal U.S. sports gambling had an estimated size of $160 billion in 2014.
 People bet on the outcome of every game, with odds recalculated throughout each game, and much of this is done under the table.
 Fantasy sports is a billion dollar industry that grew at an annual rate of 11.7% from 2008 to 2013.
 A Planet Money episode called “The Real Economy of Fantasy Sports” covered side businesses sprouting out of the fantasy sports market – things like fantasy sports insurance and dispute resolutions.
 Through both gambling and fantasy, professional sports becomes a way to build friendships, run a business, and start to carry greater consequences for consumers.

 The result of all these growing side economies are extremely vocal minorities with pride or actual money invested in their games’ outcomes and they absolutely MUST watch their sports team live regardless of the cost to all.
 Their passion and prominence overrides the relative indifference of the sports-uninterested population.
 The leagues have created for themselves a powerful reinforcing loop where the media business feeds the gaming business, which creates cycles of growing importance of sports to diehard fans.